How to Hang a Heavy Fence Gate

 Hanging a heavy gate is one of those projects where the work feels hard until you understand the load path.
 A five- to eight-foot gate loaded with wood or metal can weigh 80 to 150 pounds, and if it's hung wrong—on weak hinges, tilted posts, or undersized hardware—it'll sag, bind, and turn into a daily aggravation.
 The real job isn't hanging the gate itself.
 It's building the post structure strong enough to carry it.
 That means digging deep, setting posts in concrete, and bracing them so they don't shift under load.
 Once the posts are locked down, hanging the gate is straightforward carpentry.
 You'll need heavy-duty hinges rated for your gate's weight, lag bolts into solid wood, and a helper for the actual hanging work.
 The difference between a gate that swings freely for decades and one that jams after a season comes down to post depth, hinge spacing, and taking time to get the geometry right before you drive the first screw.

-1. Dig and set the gate posts in concrete.
+- Anchor Posts in Concrete Deep.
 Dig postholes at least 2.5 feet deep—deeper for very heavy gates or loose soil.
 Space them according to your gate width plus 4 inches for hinges and latch clearance.
 Set 4×4 posts in the holes, brace them plumb with temporary 2×4 cross-braces, then pour concrete around the base to above grade.
 Let cure for 48 hours before removing braces.

-4. Position the gate and attach hinges to the frame.
+- Align Gate Plumb and Square.
 Have your helper hold the gate upright and tight against the hinge plates on the post.
 The gate should be plumb and square to the post, with even clearance top and bottom.
 Insert hinge pins or bolts through the aligned hinge holes on both the post-mounted plates and the gate frame.
 Tighten hardware finger-tight first.

-5. Test the swing and adjust clearances.
+- Dial In the Perfect Swing.
 Open and close the gate slowly through its full swing.
 Watch for binding, sagging, or rubbing against the post or ground.
 If the top swings away from the post, your hinges may be pulling the gate out of square—check that hinge plates are vertical and tighten any loose bolts.
 If the bottom drags, add shims under the gate frame or adjust the lower hinge bolts to lift it slightly.

-7. Tighten all hardware and seal the post tops.
+- Lock Down and Weatherproof.
 Go back through every bolt, screw, and hinge fastener and tighten them fully with appropriate wrenches or drivers.
 Open and close the gate five more times under full weight.
 Cap the post tops with metal or wood caps to shed water.
 Apply wood sealer or paint to any exposed wood on the hinges, posts, and gate frame to prevent weathering.